Skip to content

 Why this hits Migraine sufferers

-Migraine and motion sickness share neurological pathways - sufferers of one often have the other The mechanism is the same as any motion sickness: a sensory mismatch between what the inner ear feels and what the eyes see.
+Migraine and motion sickness share neurological pathways, so people who get one often get the other.
+The mechanism is the same as any motion sickness: a sensory mismatch between what the inner ear feels and what the eyes see.
 Your brain treats the disagreement as a poisoning signal and triggers nausea.
-Some groups and situations - migraine sufferers included - amplify the mismatch rather than cause a different problem entirely.
+Some groups and situations — migraine sufferers included — amplify the mismatch rather than cause a different problem entirely.

 Understanding this matters because the fix depends on whether you're preventing the mismatch (smart seat, no screens, fresh air) or rescuing yourself after symptoms have started (sound therapy is the only widely-used drug-free option that reliably works once nausea has begun).